a-nnza-r/DjangoWebApplication/README.md

 ```

 The script will execute the fuzzing process and log additional timing information (`mutation_time_ms`, `execution_time_ms`) within the `fuzz_exp.jsonl` file located in the specified output directory (e.g., `efficiency_measure/django/full/efficiency_run_1/`).
 This data can then be analyzed to understand the fuzzer's performance characteristics.

+For Smartlock, please run the .ipynb notebook `evaluation_smartlock.ipynb`.

 ## Running Experiments